zackmdavis/Leafline/README.md

-# Leafline
+## Leafline

 ### an oppositional strategy game engine

 #### game description

 Leafline is a oppositional stategy game for two teams!
 It takes place by taking turns moving figurines on an 8-by-8 square lattice.
 Each lattice point is called a *locale*.
-The two teams are called Blue and Orange (Orange goes first).
-Figurines can *stun* those of the opposing team by moving into their locale (in accordance with the figurine movement rules described below); stunned figurines are removed from the lattice and placed in the hospital for the remaining duration of the game.
-The goal is to stun the opponent's figurehead!
+The two teams are called Blue and Orange (Orange moves first).
+Figurines can *stun* those of the opposing team by moving into their locale (in accordance with the figurine movement rules described momentarily); stunned figurines are removed from the lattice and placed in the hospital for the remaining duration of the game.
+The goal is to maneuver the opposing team into a situation where their figurehead would surely be stunned were play to continue!

 Each team starts with the following set of figurines:

 * eight _servants_
-  * A servant can move one locale "forward" toward's the opposing team's side, or optionally two locales if he has not previously moved, if these locales are unoccupied.
-If there is a figurine belonging to the opposing side diagonally-forward, the sevant may stun it, but servants can't stun moving forward.
+  * A servant can move one locale toward's the opposing team's side, or optionally two locales if he has not previously moved, if these locales are unoccupied.
+If there is a figurine belonging to the opposing side diagonally and towards the opposing team's side, the sevant may stun it, but servants can't stun moving forward.
 * two _ponies_
   * A pony can hop to a destination that is one locale in one direction and two locales away in the orthogonal direction.
 She doesn't care if any of the "intervening" locales are occupied.
 * two _scholars_